 We know how frustrating it is to sit in the nail salon for hours, painstakingly waiting until your manicurist has completed your full set before looking down and realizing that you’ve smudged your nails.

-Powder dip manicures — one of Pinterest’s top trends for 2019 — boast long-lasting manicures that won’t crack or smudge.
+Powder dip manicures — one of Pinterest’s top trends — boast long-lasting manicures that won’t crack or smudge.
 This trend has taken over most nail salons.

 We are well aware of the pros of this nail polish alternative, but what about the cons?
 Here’s a breakdown of what you should know before you request a dipped manicure.